effepivi/ICP3038/Labs/Lab-03/README.md

 }
 ```

-What is the output of each line?
+What is the output of each line of code?
 Can you identify what is going on?
 1/2 corresponds to an integer division (fast).
 The other three lines make use of a floating-point division (slow).

-    Don't try to guess what the compiler (or interpreter for Python) might guess or not.
+**Don't try to guess what the compiler (or interpreter for Python) might guess or not.
 Don't trust the compiler.
-Be in charge, you're the one in control!
+Be in charge, you're the one in control!**

 ## Task 2: Remainder